sivvv0/modern-ms/README.md

 🙏 Acknowledgments

-· Inspired by the original ms package by zeit/ms
+· Inspired by the original ms package by *zeit/ms*
 · Built with TypeScript, Rollup, and Vitest
 · Thanks to all contributors and users

----

-📞 Support

-· 📖 Documentation
-· 💬 Discord Server
-· 🐦 Twitter
-· 🐛 Issue Tracker
-· 📧 Email Support

 ---